liabru/matter-js/README.md

 ### Install

+You can install using package managers [npm](https://www.npmjs.org/package/matter-js) and [Yarn](https://yarnpkg.com/) using:

+    npm install matter-js

-Download the [edge build (master)](https://github.com/liabru/matter-js/blob/master/build/matter.js) or get a [stable release](https://github.com/liabru/matter-js/releases) and include the script in your web page:
+Alternatively you can download a [stable release](https://github.com/liabru/matter-js/tags) or try the latest experimental [alpha build](https://github.com/liabru/matter-js/tree/master/build) (master) and include the script in your web page:

     <script src="matter.js" type="text/javascript"></script>

-You can also install using the package managers [Bower](http://bower.io/search/?q=matter-js) and [NPM](https://www.npmjs.org/package/matter-js).

-    bower install matter-js
-    npm install matter-js

 ### Usage